 acquisitions and major purchases without liquidating assets and potentially

 incurring tax liability.

-Morgan Stanley was pleased to announce that John Mirsepahi, Managing Director—Wealth Management, Financial Advisor, has been named to Barron’s annual list of America’s Top 1,200 Advisors in 2014 State-by-State, ranking 44th in the state of New York.
-He was also named to Barron’s Top 1,000 Advisors: 2013 State-by-State, ranking # 23 in the state of New York and Barron’s Top 100 Advisors in 2013, ranking # 52 overall.
-The announcements appeared in the February 22nd, 2014; February 18, 2013 and April 13, 2012 issues of Barron's magazine, respectively.
+Morgan Stanley was pleased to announce that John Mirsepahi, Managing Director—Wealth Management, Financial Advisor, has been named to Barron’s annual list of America’s Top 1,200 Advisors in 2015, for the second consecutive year.
+He was also named in the New York City Five Star Wealth Manager’s list, for the second year in a row.
+John was named to Barron’s Top 1,000 Advisors: 2013 and 2012, and Barron’s Top 100 Advisors in 2013.
+The announcements appeared in the February 23, 2015, February 22, 2014; February 18, 2013 and April 13, 2012 issues of Barron's magazine, respectively.

 Morgan Stanley Wealth Management is pleased to announce that John Mirsepahi, Managing Director-Financial Advisor, has been named to the Financial Times 400 List.
 The announcement was made on April 11, 2013, as the Financial Times launched its inaugural Financial Times 400 list, recognizing the top financial advisors at broker-dealers across the US.
 The FT 400 advisors come from 37 states and Washington, DC, and the financial advisors represent 16 different broker-dealer firms, including the four largest.
 The average advisor on the list has 26 years of experience in the industry and manages an impressive $1.3 billion.